leej3/pandoc_resume/markdown/resume_John_Lee.md

 **CI sytems:**
 I have broad experience with continuous integration testing systems helping keep my code and that of others maintainable and robust.
 I created a generic infrastructure for convenient execution  of a language agnostic test suite, which included protecting against and debugging race conditions for robust parallel execution, efficient test data management, platform independence, and headless GUI execution.
+I have architected cloud CI setups to deliver automated, reproducible environments to data-scientists and developers to drop costs and ease onboarding.
 <!--
 While I have predominantly worked with CircleCI, I have experience with TravisCI, Jenkins, GitlabCI, and TestKraken (to which I have contributed).
 -->